SAG-KeLP/kelp-additional-algorithms/README.md

 Moreover this project defines **LinearizationFunction** that can be used to approximate kernel spaces so projecting (potentially structured) examples into linear representations, i.e. vectors.

+Finally, this project implements learning method for the estiation of classification functions operating over sequences of examples: in this **Sequential Labeling Paradigm** the classification of an example from a sequence depends on the classes assigned to the previous one(s).

 Examples about the usage of the following algorithms, please refer to the project **kelp-full**.

 Batch Learning algorithms